ucam-department-of-psychiatry/camcops/docs/source/administrator/snomed.rst

 CamCOPS supports SNOMED CT coding for:

-- its tasks (where those tasks are supported by SNOMED)
+- its tasks (where those tasks are supported by SNOMED CT)

 - ICD-9-CM codes [recorded by the :ref:`Diagnostic coding (ICD-9-CM)
   <diagnosis_icd9cm>` task]